Here are the best ultralight tents on the backpacking market.

 Why It's Awesome:

-The Portal 2 is a high quality and rather luxurious ultralight tent for 2 persons - 2 wide open side doors, breathable double walls, and a completely freestanding design.
-My favorite thing about it is the attention to detail.
+The Portal 2 is a high-quality and rather luxurious ultralight tent for 2 persons - 2 wide-open side doors, breathable double walls, and a completely freestanding design.
+Our favorite thing about it is the attention to detail.
 It really comes with all the bells and whistles... pockets all over the interior for convenient storage, spacious ceiling, easy minimalist hooks for the rainfly, etc. The zipper tags along the doors even have different colors for you to easily differentiate the interior zip (black) versus the exterior zip (red).

 Overall, I'd say this is the best lightweight backpacking tent for enduring harsh environments and thus the best 4-season ultralight tent.